 FBI, DHS issue bulletin warning of potential for racially motivated copycat attacks

-The government, Tuesday, urged law enforcement partners nationwide to "remain vigilant" and watch for indicators of potential copycat attacks, following the widespread dissemination of over 700 pages written by the 19-year-old gunman who opened fire in a supermarket located in a predominantly Black neighborhood in Buffalo, last May.
+The U.S. government on Tuesday urged law enforcement partners nationwide to "remain vigilant" and watch for indicators of potential copycat attacks following the widespread dissemination of over 700 pages written by the 19-year-old suspect who allegedly opened fire and killed 10 people in a supermarket located in a predominantly Black neighborhood in Buffalo, New York, in May.

-Investigators found that the Buffalo gunman had invited several individuals to view his private online diary minutes prior to the attack "to assist in the dissemination of his materials," which outlines "pre-attack training with gear, modification of weapons, and extensive target selection research," the memo stated.
+Investigators say the Buffalo suspect had invited several individuals to view his private online diary minutes prior to the attack "to assist in the dissemination of his materials" that outline "pre-attack training with gear, modification of weapons, and extensive target selection research," the memo stated.

-Prosecutors have alleged the gunman, who espoused white supremacist beliefs, "committed the offense after substantial planning and premeditation to commit an act of terrorism."
-A federal grand jury previously indicted him on 27 charges, including 14 alleged federal hate crimes and 13 weapons charges.
+Prosecutors have asserted that the alleged gunman, who they say espoused white supremacist beliefs, "committed the offense after substantial planning and premeditation to commit an act of terrorism."
+A federal grand jury has indicted him on 27 charges, including 14 alleged federal hate crimes and 13 weapons charges.
 If convicted, he faces a maximum sentence of life in prison or the death penalty.
-Eleven of the 13 individuals shot on May 14, 2022 were Black.
+Eleven of the 13 individuals shot at the store on May 14, 2022 were Black.

 "We remain alert to the potential use of these [tactics, techniques and procedures] in copycat attacks due to the history of some violent extremists finding ideological inspiration and leveraging tactical guidance from perpetrators of high-profile attacks," the bulletin read.